korpling/pepperModules-GenericXMLModules/README.md

 ### genericXml.importer.ignoreList

-The ignore list is a list of nodes (element-nodes , attribute-nodes and text-nodes) which are ignored for the mapping to a Salt model.
+The ignore list is a list of nodes (element-nodes, attribute-nodes and text-nodes) which are ignored for the mapping to a Salt model.
 Imagine for instance the follwing xml fragment

     <a><b></b></a>

 and the property value of ignore-list //b.
-This list enables, that the element-node \<b\> will completly be ignored.
+This means that the element-node \<b\> will completly be ignored.

 Here we give a sample of the usage of the ignore list: